MPhuongLe/blog.hocnoi/_posts/2030-01-01-Diary-Project.md

 - Late notes (Bún đậu mắm tôm thoughts with Tú Nhi): She feels uncomfortable talking with thầy Kiên and thinks they are not a good match.
 But we concluded that the real issue is she doesn’t feel listened to.

 - Extra notes (TN – HCK – T.Kiên café): Gap year is okay, but take care of your finances.

+## August

+### 2025-08-30
+Since returning home on August 24th, I've felt uncomfortable because:

+1. I cannot make decisions about my own life.
+Mom often doesn't listen to me and rejects many of my suggestions — for example, when I should go to the dentist or whether I can remove the lid of the trash can.

+2. There are too many things to take care of: others' belongings, household chores, relatives — all while my own work remains unfinished, my personal explorations set aside, and the things I want to do for Hến Hến left undone.

+I also realize that I'm a logical person, and I find it hard to tolerate unreasonable behavior.

+### 2025-08-20
+Today Tú Nhi and I moved to our new house.
+The Ahamove van service was really bad — they didn't help us load our stuff into the van and insisted on charging extra for every additional service (carrying items onto the truck, allowing one person to ride along, passing through toll stations).

+On the way, we talked and realized something interesting.
+Tú Nhi admires me for making decisions so quickly when packing and moving, something she feels she cannot do.
+She thinks I'm a naturally fast decision-maker — but that's not true.
+In parallel, I see that it takes her no time to decide what to draw, something I cannot do.
+That's when I realized: **Fast decision-making is not an inherent trait, but the result of experience and practice.
+It is fluency.**